Honda Civic Type R hatchback - Interior & comfort

 The overall impression is far more upmarket than it was before and most of the materials you touch and see are tactile and attractive.
 If you allow your fingertips to roam, though, you’ll find that less prominent surfaces don’t quite match the same standards.
 When it comes to standards of hot-hatch interior design and quality, the Golf GTI still wears the crown.

 When deciding on a Type R, you can pick between two main versions, plus two new models that were introduced in 2020.
 There’s the regular model, or a more expensive GT.
 The latter replaces the air-conditioning with a dual-zone climate control system, and adds an auto-dimming rear view mirror, front and rear parking sensors, high-powered audio system, LED front fog lights and a wireless phone charging point.

 The GT also adds the Honda Connect infotainment system, which incorporates Garmin sat nav.
 This system now looks far more integrated than in previous versions, although the graphics and screen resolution can’t match the excellent display in the Golf.

 Honda added a new Sport Line trim to the Civic Type R range in early 2020.
 With a smaller spoiler and slightly softer suspension, it looks slightly more subtle than the regular model.
-It has 19-inch alloy wheels, more insulation and all the kit from the standard Type R. There’s also a lightweight Limited Edition model that goes without the infotainment and air conditioning systems, and much of the sound deadening.
+It has 19-inch alloy wheels, black bucket seats, more insulation and all the kit from the standard Type R. There’s also a lightweight Limited Edition model that goes without the infotainment and air conditioning systems, and much of the sound deadening.